Latin America: The Next Gambling Powerhouse?19 November, 2022

 In 2021, sports and other forms of betting accounted for 40% of Europe’s online gross gaming income, over €14.6 billion.
 The gaming industry is present in every town, city, and municipality in Latin America.
 However, South American gaming laws are notoriously out of date, relying on antiquated standards from a different era.

-There is no way to predict how online gambling will develop in LatAm because the attitudes and regulations toward gambling in the region vary from country to country.
+There is no way to predict how online gambling will develop in LatAm on sites such as Demo Slot because the attitudes and regulations toward gambling in the region vary from country to country.
 Even so, as more people gain confidence with online transactions and seek convenient ways to gamble, there is a possibility for growth.
 Due to the rise of internet gambling, the industry has expanded far beyond land-based casinos, making it attractive to offshore operators.
 As evidenced by the high number of new gaming sites and casinos launched each month in Latin America, it’s safe to say that the iGaming market is just getting started in this region.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp